dmort27/panphon/README.md

 ### Fixed-width pattern matching

-The `FeatureTable` class allows matching of Fixed-width, feature-based patterns.
+The `FeatureTable` class also allows matching of Fixed-width, feature-based patterns.

 ### Sonority calculations

-The `FeatureTable` class has methods for computing sonority scores for segments.
+The `Sonority` class has methods for computing sonority scores for segments.

 ### Feature edit distance

-The `FeatureTable` class includes methods for calculating edit distance, both in which the cost of substitutions is based upon Hamming distance between the feature vectors and in which the cost of substitutions are based upon edit weights for individual features.
+The `Distance` class includes methods for calculating edit distance, both in which the cost of substitutions is based upon Hamming distance between the feature vectors and in which the cost of substitutions are based upon edit weights for individual features.

 ## The ```panphon.distance``` Module